 CAN THE PUBLIC ATTEND THE TRIBUNAL?

 Tribunals are generally closed to the public, although the Tribunal President may determine that all or part of the hearing can take place in public.
-The Judicial Conduct Tribunal for Judge Motata was open to the media.
+The Judicial Conduct Tribunal for Judge Motata and that for Judge Hlophe was open to the media.